giaco91/Rate-of-energy-decay-in-deep-convolutional-neural-networks/README.md

   3. Pass any number from ``` 1 ``` to ``` 200 ``` to choose the amount of layers.

+Note that the order of the arguments is important and that you can pass either all arguments or none.
 Example:

 ```$ main.py image.jpg 1 20```